 During his time at UWM, Matt was always active in something.
-He served on numerous committees within the School of Architecture, participated in six national design competitions, volunteered at the school’s Design Co-op, mentored four design students, helped run the university’s AIAS Chapter and served two years on the AIA Wisconsin Board of Directors.
-All of this was in addition to his studies in both the Architecture School, the School of Education and declaring minors in Art History, Math and Physics.
-Design always served as the creative outlet that let him stay grounded while releasing the countless ideas running through his head.
+He served on numerous committees within the School of Architecture, participated in six national design competitions, volunteered at the school’s Design Co-op, mentored four design students, helped run the university’s American Institute of Architecture Students (AIAS) Chapter and served two years on the American Institute of Architects (AIA) Wisconsin Board of Directors.
+Still the interaction with his surroundings always served as the driving force for his many different activities and countless ideas running through his head.

-Upon graduating cum laude, Matt was elected to serve as the 49th National Vice President of the American Institute of Architecture Students (AIAS).
-His year in office included visits to nearly 70 schools of architecture in four countries, and gave him the opportunity to serve on the Association of Collegiate Schools of Architecture (ACSA) Board of Directors, on numerous committees of the American Institute of Architects (AIA), the education committee of the National Council of Architecture Registration Boards (NCARB), and two accreditation teams for the National Architecture Accrediting Board (NAAB).
-Other speaking engagements took him to conferences in Nova Scotia, Bath,London and Monterrey.
+Upon graduating cum laude, Matt was elected to serve as the 49th National Vice President of the AIAS.
+His year in office included visits to nearly 70 schools of architecture in four countries, and gave him the opportunity to serve on the Association of Collegiate Schools of Architecture (ACSA) Board of Directors, on numerous committees of the AIA, the education committee of the National Council of Architecture Registration Boards (NCARB), and two accreditation teams for the National Architecture Accrediting Board (NAAB).
+Other speaking engagements took him to conferences in Nova Scotia, as well as Bath and London, England.